Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Introduction

-\textbf{Problem statement.} Within the presented context, this paper focuses on the task of approximating the Nash equilibrial value function of a two-player general-sum differential game with complete information.
-The value function is a viscosity solution to the Hamilton-Jacobi-Isaacs (HJI) equations underlying the game~\citep{viscosity}, and a function of the players' states and time.
-Conventional algorithms for solving Hamilton-Jacobi PDEs are known to suffer from the curse of dimensionality~\citep{mitchell2003}, and therefore computing the values, even in the complete-information setting, becomes challenging as the state dimension grows.
-Recent attempts either consider supervised learning of a value function by sampling equilibrial policies for specific initial states using Pontryagin's Maximum Principle (PMP)~\citep{nakamura2021}, or consider self-supervised learning that forces the consistency between the value and the PDE~\citep{deepreach}.
-Both attempts use neural networks as an universal approximator~\citep{expressive}, and have achieved empirical successes on a variety of optimal control problems~\citep{nakamura2021} and differential games~\citep{deepreach}. \textbf{Challenge:} While convergence proofs have been obtained for the latter attempts for Lipschitz and H\"{o}lder continuous player losses (or rewards)~\citep{mitchell2005, shin2020convergence}, our experiments suggest that convergence cannot be achieved when players' losses and thus their values are discontinuous with respect to the states.
-Such discontinuity can occur when translating temporal logic into losses, or using step losses that model large safety penalties, both of which are necessarily flexible to model a broad set of game specifications (e.g., when players need to be safe and energy efficient).
+\textbf{Problem statement.} Human-robot interactions (HRIs) in real time can be modeled as general-sum differential games.
+The Nash equilibrial value of the game is a viscosity solution to the Hamilton-Jacobi-Isaacs (HJI) equations~\cite{viscosity}, and is a function of the players' states and time.
+Conventional algorithms for solving Hamilton-Jacobi PDEs are known to suffer from the curse of dimensionality~\cite{mitchell2003}, i.e., values become hard to compute for high-dimensional state spaces.
+Recent attempts consider self-supervised (i.e., physics-informed) learning that forces the consistency between the value and the PDE, and have achieved empirical success on a variety of differential games~\cite{deepreach,shin2020convergence}.
+While convergence of this method has been proven for Lipschitz and H\"{o}lder continuous player rewards~\cite{mitchell2005,shin2020convergence}, our experiments suggest that convergence to the true values cannot be achieved when players' rewards, and thus the values, are discontinuous with respect to states and time.
+Such discontinuity can occur when players receive both continuous rewards, e.g., energy consumption or path-following losses, and those encoded from temporal logic, e.g., safety penalties.
+We discuss the challenge of learning discontinuous values using a toy case in Sec.~\ref{sec:methods}.